open-metadata/OpenMetadata/docs/connectors/dbt.md

 ---
-description: This guide will help install DBT connector and run manually
+description: This guide will help you install the DBT connector and run manually.
 ---

 # DBT